Ahmed-TAIBECHE/Fitness-tracker-machine-learning-project/README.md

 This project aims to process, visualize, and model accelerometer and gyroscope data from a fitness tracker to create a machine learning model capable of classifying barbell exercises and counting repetitions.

+# Attention my goal from this project is to :

+### 1. data processing and creating features from raw data

+### 2.Experience with machine learning algorithms not to code.This project draws upon my experience with machine learning algorithms.
+I've implemented a variety of algorithms myself, while also incorporating elements from publicly available sources where applicable.
+These external sources are included at the beginning of relevant files within commented sections for reference.
+My original code contributions are also clearly marked within the files

 **Acknowledgement**

 A big thank you to mhoogen: `https://github.com/mhoogen/ML4QS/` ML4QS repository, an extension for the book "Machine learning for the quantified self.
 On the art of learning from sensory data" by Hoogendoorn, M., & Funk, B. (2018), for providing inspiration and code utilized in this project.